 Don’t let the Noise Distract You

 I recently read on Twitter that Nigeria’s lawmakers are allegedly considering withholding new medical licenses for 5 years, to stem the brain drain of doctors.
 This made me feel some type of way and brought to mind the biblical scripture about the Pharisees – not only do they not enter heaven, but they also prevent those who are trying to do so.

 I also read about the alleged arrest of some visiting religious leaders by unnamed government agents.
-Apparently, it is still dangerous to share certain opinions in Nigeria.
+Apparently, it is still dangerous to share certain opinions in Africa.

 The world is changing.
 The skills, talents and values that you developed in tears are now relevant.
 You will surely reap with joy.
 Do not hold back.
 Focus on what is in your heart.
 Everything will work out.

 For more, please read https://www.subomiplumptre.com/inertia-kills-dreamsToday, I have a simple word of encouragement for everyone who is struggling in Africa.
 To change things, you need power and influence.
 But to get leverage, you must succeed.
 Click To Tweet

 Enjoyed this?
 Sign up for my mailing list to get my weekly newsletter.